 The certificate in therapeutic massage is designed to prepare an individual to become a professional massage therapist.
-This three-semester, 608 hour program meets the entrance requirements for the Massage and Bodywork Licensing Exam (MBLEx).
+This program meets the entrance requirements for the Massage and Bodywork Licensing Exam (MBLEx).
 The program includes the study and practice of various massage techniques, anatomy, physiology, kinesiology and on-campus clinical experience.
-Requires 30 credit hours.

 Favorable criminal background check, drug screen, or TB screening are required before starting clinical requirements (TPM 140).
 Students interested in Kishwaukee College's Therapeutic Massage should:

-1. be a minimum age of 18.

-2. Send high school graduate transcript or high school equivalency certificate to the Student Services Office at Kishwaukee College, 21193 Malta Road, Malta, IL 60150.

-3. Send official transcripts from all colleges/universities attended to the Student Services Office at Kishwaukee College, 21193 Malta Road, Malta, IL 60150.
+- 1. be a minimum age of 18. - 2.
+Send high school graduate transcript or high school equivalency certificate to the Student Services Office at Kishwaukee College, 21193 Malta Road, Malta, IL 60150. - 3.
+Send official transcripts from all colleges/universities attended to the Student Services Office at Kishwaukee College, 21193 Malta Road, Malta, IL 60150.